Ed-Whyatt/abundant-books-ms-4/README.md

 #### Collections
 - Categories
-    - This collection holds the name and friendly names used for the the book categories.
+    - This collection holds the name and friendly names used for the book categories.
     - The Books collection links to this collection via the Books category.
 - Books
     - This collection holds the books information used throughout the web application.
-    - This collection is connected to the Categories collection via the category and the Order Line item collection via the Book Name.
+    - This collection is connected to the Categories collection via the category and the Order Line-item collection via the Book Name.
 - Order
-    - This collection holds the order details of the books and devevary details for each order created.
+    - This collection holds the order details of the books and delivery details for each order created.
-    - This collection is connected to the order line item collection and the user profile collection.
+    - This collection is connected to the order line-item collection and the user profile collection.
 - Order Line Item
     - This collection holds the books quantity and totals for the order and is linked to the book and order collections.
     - This collection is connected to the book collection and the user order collection.
 - User Profile
-    - This collection holds the user profile details for the loged in users of the web application.
+    - This collection holds the user profile details for the logged in users of the web application.
     _ This collection is linked to the user information in the order details collection.
 - News Letter
-    - This collection is used to store the name and email of people who have signed up to the news letter.
+    - This collection is used to store the name and email of people who have signed up to the newsletter.

 # Features